python/cpython/Doc/library/collections.rst

 =====================   ====================================================================

-In addition to the concrete container classes, the collections module provides ABCs (abstract base classes) that can be used to test whether a class provides a particular interface, for example, whether it is hashable or a mapping.
+In addition to the concrete container classes, the collections module provides :ref:`abstract-base-classes` that can be used to test whether a class provides a particular interface, for example, whether it is hashable or a mapping.

 .. seealso::